nus-cs2103/old-website/contents/coding-standards-html.md

     </tr>
   </table>

-- Do not have trailing whitespaces between opening and closing tags
+- Do not have trailing whitespaces between opening and closing tags.
+However, line breaks and indentation are encouraged if it enhances readability.

   <table>
     <tr>